Guide to the French Tax Foncieres and Taxe d'Habitation

 • Energy-efficient property relief - a 50% or 100% relief is available for up to five years for properties meeting energy efficiency requirements.
 Relief may also be available for properties undergoing energy efficiency improvement.

-Relief and exemptions may also be available to those over certain ages, students, or those with disabilities.
-These exemptions are for low-income earners only.
+Relief and exemptions may also be available to people over certain ages, students, or those with disabilities.
+However, these exemptions are for low-income earners only.

 Residence/Occupancy Tax (Habitation)

-Since the 2018 reform, the residence tax is being progressively phased out for main residences.
-From 2023, the residence tax only applies to second homes.
+The French occupancy tax was abolished for all main residences on 1 January 2023.
+It continues, however, to be payable on other properties such as second homes.
 You are liable to this tax when you own, rent or have the right to occupy the property at any time.

 The housing tax is not applicable to unoccupied properties.
 However, in certain municipalities, a tax is levied on properties that have not been occupied for more than a year (taxe sur les logements vacants or taxe d’habitation sur les logements vacants).

 The tax base is the same as for property tax, although the 50% reduction of the tax base does not apply.
-The tax rate varies according to each municipality and the tax is due for payment in October each year at the same time of the property tax.
+The tax rate varies according to each municipality and also depends on the characteristics of the property.
+It applies to furnished premises and outbuildings, including garages.

-Even though the tax d’habitation on the main residence was abolished on January 1st, 2023, it is maintained on second and holiday homes.
+Even though the taxe d’habitation on the main residence was abolished on January 1st, 2023, it is maintained on second and holiday homes.
+Thousands of communes are eligible to impose the surcharge, which can reach up to 60% of the main tax bill.

 The taxe d’habitation on second homes is collected for the benefit of local authorities.
 Its amount varies from one municipality to another and also depends on the characteristics of the property.
 It applies to furnished premises and outbuildings, including garages.
 No reduction can be applied.

-Notices of imposition of this tax are sent each year in November, for 2023 :
+Notices of imposition of this tax are sent each year in November :

-If you are already registered online with the local authorities, they are available in your member area on the impots.gouv.fr website from November 7th if you pay annually and from November 20th if you pay monthly.
-Otherwsie paper notices will be sent between November 8 and 29 depending on whether you pay monthly or annually.
+If you are already registered online with the local authorities, the tax demands are available in your member area on the impots.gouv.fr website from mid September 2025 if you pay annually and from 28 August 2024 if you pay monthly.
+Otherwise paper notices will be sent between August and October 2025 depending on whether you pay monthly or annually.
+The deadline for the taxe d’habitation is usually 15th December 2025.

-In any case, it’s important to look out for these official documents, especially if you are not planning to return until next year.
-The payment deadline is December 15th, 2023, don’t miss it.
+In any case, it’s essential to look out for these important official documents, especially if you are not planning to return until next year.

 For Expert Tax Advice

-Our French legal experts specialise in taxation, wealth tax, succession, etc… They have extensive knowledge of French tax and the system, contact François for more details.
-Before you contact them, we recommend you familiar yourself with the buying process.
-Finally, our foreign exchange experts can assist with all your currency needs in a fast and competitive market, commission free.
+Our French legal experts specialise in taxation, wealth tax, succession, etc… They have extensive knowledge of French tax and the system, contact François Mouniélou for more details.
+Before you contact him, we recommend you familiar yourself with the buying process and visit our FAQ page.
+Finally, our foreign exchange experts can assist with all your currency needs in a fast moving and highly competitive market, commission free.